helionmusic/rhinobot_heroku/README.md

 To confirm Heroku CLI is installed correctly and the PATH variables have been set correctly, open a command prompt and type `heroku --version`.
 You should see a valid output if everything is fine

-If you haven't already, install git (should also be included in the heroku installation)
 To confirm if git is installed correctly and its PATH variables have been set correctly, open a command prompt and type `git --version`.
 You should see a valid output if everything is fine.
 If not, add the git's `bin` folder to the PATH variables the same way as above